- amazon breakthrough novel award

 I was hooked right from the beginning.
 The author has already created such a reprehensible character in Hayden that I would keep reading if only to see what happens to him.
 But then we have the curse, the stranger and the sad man in the shack at the end of this excerpt?
 Is Hayden the man in the shack?
 And who is the woman that is watching him through her telescope?
 How much time has passed?
 But the real question for me is what is Hayden’s final tale?
 Will he get what he deserves or does he somehow redeem himself?
 Has he learned anything?
 The answers to those questions would keep me reading.

-24 Responses to - amazon breakthrough novel award
+24 thoughts on “– amazon breakthrough novel award

 what say you?